The Scripps Research Institute

 In 1983, Dr. Schimmel developed the concept for what are now known as ESTs (expressed sequence tags) and the strategy of shotgun sequencing.
 These approaches were later adopted in the human genome project.
 In fact, his work on the development of ESTs is known as one of the four key developments that launched the human genome project.

-The Schimmel laboratory also forged a link between protein synthesis and signal transduction pathways in human cells.
-In particular, they demonstrated that a human tRNA synthetase could be split into two distinct substances.
 In subsequent studies, they established how specific human tRNA synthetases play a role in blood vessel formation – called angiogenesis.
 This work has led to efforts to develop tRNA synthetases to treat diseases such as macular degeneration and cancers.

 Paul Schimmel, Ph.D., is a biophysical chemist and he received his B.A. in biochemistry and biophysics from Ohio Wesleyan University in 1962, and then went on to earn his Ph.D. from Massachusetts Institute of Technology (MIT).
 Currently, Dr. Schimmel is the Ernest and Jean Hahn Professor of Molecular Biology and Chemistry at The Skaggs Institute for Chemical Biology at The Scripps Research Institute.
 He formerly was the John D. and Catherine T. MacArthur Professor of Biochemistry and Biophysics in the Department of Biology at MIT.